 An alternative to the wading box.
 I’ve tried them and they’ve worked fairly well.
 But the bottom pockets ended up soaked.
 If I was fishing in shallow water and didn’t need much stuff a vest would work.
 Fly fishermen generally don’t need as much stuff, and a mesh vest would work well.

-The third reason is your lures, both a potential danger to you and to them with a sharp toothed fish.
-Those double treble hooks on topwaters or plugs come in handy when hooking the fish, but can be real painful when grabbing the fish that’s just not ready to be strung.
+The third reason is your lures, both a potential danger to you and to them with a sharp-toothed fish.
+Those double treble hooks on topwaters or plugs come in handy when hooking the fish, but can be really painful when grabbing the fish that’s just not ready to be strung.

-Speaking of your lures, I remember surf fishing this summer and catching come nice speckled trout.
+Speaking of your lures, I remember surf fishing this summer and catching some nice speckled trout.
 When we were landing them they were shaking their heads and tore up our Texas Trout Killers.
-We had to change about very fish.
+We had to change about every fish.
 Having a net would have cut that down a bit, not to mention the couple that got off (oh yes, I remember!).